• Skip to primary navigation

 Mixing together butter and flour in a mixing bowl

-1. Knead the egg and water with stand mixer.
+1. Knead the egg and water with a stand mixer.
 Using the dough hook attachment, add the egg and water and mix on medium speed for about 15 minutes or until the dough is smooth and elastic.
 It should not be overly sticky.
 If it is add 1-2 tablespoons of flour.

 The window pane test with the second dough